Policies for the Jurisdiction of the Health and Human Services Committee

 Health Promotion and Disease Prevention

-NCSL urges the administration and Congress to continue to support public health education initiatives that are culturally sensitive, language accessible, age appropriate, and written at the appropriate educational level for the audience.
-It is imperative that these public health education initiatives integrate (1) healthy lifestyle choices and (2) disease prevention messages and (3) strategies targeted for children, young adults, men, women, and the elderly, as well as other specifically identified populations within the community who have special healthcare concerns, needs and risks.
+NCSL urges the administration and Congress to continue to support public health education initiatives that are culturally sensitive, language accessible, and age appropriate,.
+It is imperative that these public health education initiatives integrate (1) healthy lifestyle choices and (2) disease prevention messages and (3) strategies targeted for all communities and ages as well as other specifically identified populations within the community who have special healthcare concerns, needs and risks.

-Healthy and Responsible Lifestyle Choices - NCSL supports programs that promote healthy lifestyle choices and reduce high-risk behaviors through education, counseling and, treatment.
-NCSL urges the federal government to provide adequate funding for these programs.
+Healthy and Responsible Lifestyle Choices - NCSL supports programs that promote voluntary healthy lifestyle choices and reduce high-risk behaviors through education, counseling and, treatment, and encourages federal government to provide adequate funding for these programs.

 Preventive Health and Health Services Block Grant - NCSL urges Congress to continue to support this program.
-The Preventive Health and Health Services Block Grant provides funds to states for preventive health and health promotion activities and is the primary federal source of funding to states for health education and risk reduction activities, including cholesterol, hypertension, and cancer screenings.
 Under this program, states are given maximum flexibility to design and implement programs that meet the needs of their citizens.

-Chronic Disease Management - NCSL urges Congress to continue to support initiatives that promote the management of chronic conditions such as obesity, cardiovascular disease, dental disease, diabetes, asthma, kidney disease, mental health disorders, and a wide range of autoimmune diseases.
+Chronic Disease Management - NCSL urges Congress to continue to support initiatives that promote affordable access to care and the management of chronic conditions such as obesity, cardiovascular disease, dental disease, diabetes, asthma, kidney disease, mental health disorders, and a wide range of autoimmune diseases.
 NCSL is supportive of initiatives that provide case management services to children with one or more chronic conditions.

 Oral Health - NCSL supports federal initiatives that promote oral health by encouraging individuals to have regular check-ups and to practice good oral hygiene.
 These initiatives should include educational activities that emphasize the importance of good dental care to overall good health.
 NCSL supports efforts to increase access to quality, affordable dental care, including initiatives to improve public and private sector coverage of dental services, and improve oral health literacy within the public.
 NCSL also urges HHS to provide states flexibility to develop innovative Medicaid dental programs to increase access to and the utilization of oral health care services.